Cognigy/Documentation/docs/voice-gateway/webapp/applications.md

 ## Call Forwarding

 When Voice Gateway fails to establish a connection with Cognigy.AI at the beginning of a call, you can forward calls to another number.
-For example, if the Cognigy.AI virtual agent is unavailable, the call will be redirected to the Contact Center, where a human agent, instead of a virtual agent, will assist your customer with the issue.
+For example, if the Cognigy.AI AI Agent is unavailable, the call will be redirected to the Contact Center, where a human agent, instead of an AI Agent, will assist your customer with the issue.

 To configure call forwarding, follow these steps: